Skip to content

 Reserve size needed for a user-chosen recession duration at user-entered essentials.

-Calculate cash reserve needed to weather a recession of your chosen length at your essential expense level.
-Enter essentials and see the result instantly.
+Calculate the cash reserve needed to weather a recession of your chosen length at your essential expense level per month.

 What this tool does